 - PBHL-P 513 Planning, Evaluation and Management (3 credits)

-Students who are interested in this degree are encouraged to contact the IU Richard M. Fairbanks School of Public Health Office of Student Services at (317) 274-2000 to speak with one of our friendly, helpful admissions advisors.
+Students who are interested in this degree are encouraged to contact the IU Richard M. Fairbanks School of Public Health office of student success at (317) 274-2000 to speak with one of our friendly, helpful admissions advisors.
 We’re happy to answer questions or schedule a visit to the school.